Shimbashi Tokyo – Japanese Salaryman Playground

 Back streets of Shimbashi

 As with any entertainment area of Tokyo, Shimbashi has it’s fair share of Hostess bars.
-These are the Japanese bars where men go and sit with a lovely lady who chats and pours his drinks.
+These are the Japanese bars where men go and sit with a lovely ladies who chat and pours his drinks.
 This sort of bar is quite unique to Japan as there is nothing more than chatting going on in these places.
 The hostess bars are all over Shimbashi.
 You will see the pics of girls on signs out the front of these bars.
 Often there will be a man in a black suit and white shirt out the front trying to get men inside.
 Some of these hostess bars are ‘gaijin’ friendly.
 If you want to check out this sort of bar say hello to the guys out the front.
 They will let you know if there are girls inside that speak English.
 These bars usually cost around 7,000 Yen for 1 hour.
 The girl will sit with you for 1 hour and you get unlimited drinks during this time.
 Though best advice is to go with a local Japanese friend to ensure you don’t get ripped off.